Kavi Mailing List Manager Help

 Messages sent to this mailbox will be returned to the sender with a rejection notice.
 The moderation stub that stores information about the action taken on each message in the queue will be updated.

-automatically deleted
+automatically removed

 Messages in the moderation queue that aren't acted upon will eventually timeout and be returned to the sender with a notice.
 The moderation stub that stores information about the action taken on each message in the queue will be updated.